RivaD2/aqaba/README.md

 - React
 - react-router-dom
 - Material-UI
+- react-google-login
-- Google OAuth 2.0
+- google-auth-library
-- My api server for a RESTful API
+- My api server for a RESTful API and server-side verification
 - Axios

 ### How to use Aqaba: